The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Real Example: Chegg Textbook Rentals

 During the first week of classes, ambassadors set up “textbook help desks” outside bookstores.
-They help students find cheaper rental options on Chegg, show them how to use the app, and offer $10 off first rental.
-QR code signup takes 60 seconds.
+They help students find cheaper rental options on Chegg, show them how to use the app, and offer $10 off their first rental.
+Chegg’s QR code signup takes 60 seconds.

 Why it works: Catches students at point of need + saves them real money + removes technical friction + immediate gratification.